 Technical writing is a broad term which includes:

-Technical writing serves a strictly technical purpose.
+This type of writings serve an instructional purpose rather than being strictly promotional.
 It aims to inform and educate the target audience.
 Technical writing breaks down complex concepts into easily understandable language.
 You must acquaint yourself with different types of technical writing to decide which suits you the best.

 7. Case Studies and Success Stories